Pablo Martinez (French footballer)

-Pablo Jean-Antoine Martinez (born 21 February 1989) is a French professional footballer who plays as a defender.
+Pablo Jean-Antoine Martinez (born 21 February 1989) is a French professional footballer who plays as a defender for Championnat National 1 club Nîmes.

 Career

 After years in the French lower divisions, Martinez joined Ajaccio in June 2013, while the club was in the third division.
 He made his full professional debut a year-later, in a Ligue 2 victory over Valenciennes.

 In June 2016, free agent Martinez joined Angers on a three-year contract.
 In June 2019, after two years at Strasbourg, he moved to Nîmes on a free transfer having agreed on a three-year contract.

 On 1 September 2022, Martinez returned to Spain after 13 years and signed for Deportivo de La Coruña in the Primera Federación.
 On 31 May 2024, after being a starter as the club achieved promotion to Segunda División, he agreed to a one-year extension.

 Personal life

 Martinez holds French and Spanish nationalities.